raymondworkshop/raymondworkshop.github.io/note.md

 #### 2021-06-06

-* the blog only works in a single page
+* the blog works locally
-  > python3 -m serve.py
+  > python3 -m serve

 * TODO
     - fix the index function
+        + Done
+        + tricks: store the generated html in /docs/{}/index.html
     - check more on livereload pkg